-The Council on Recovery Choices Program and EHS in partnership aim to reduce high-risk behavior through a comprehensive education and counseling program involving all members of the school community including students, parents, and faculty.
+The Council on Recovery Choices Program and EHS in partnership aim to reduce high-risk behavior through a comprehensive education and counseling program involving all members of the school community: Students, parents, faculty, and staff.

-Through working together for an in‐depth understanding of the particular needs and issues of the school’s community, the partnership will focus on reducing risk by education and skills-based strategies to increase the use of executive function skills.
+We work together for in‐depth understanding of the particular needs and issues of the school’s community.
+We focus on reducing risk by education and skills-based strategies to increase the use of executive function skills.

 You can reach the Choices Counselor below:

-Please know all comments, questions, or concerns will remain confidential.
+Confidentiality: All comments, questions, or concerns remain confidential.